Bowlus: Founding and early years

 The first Bowlus was designed and built by Hawley Bowlus in 1934.
 Bowlus was a designer, aerospace engineer and the builder of the Spirit of St. Louis aircraft.
 From 1934 to 1936, over eighty Bowlus were built at Bowlus’ family ranch in San Fernando, California.

 In 1936, Wally Byam who founded Airstream adapted the design for the Airstream Clipper after selling Bowlus trailers.

 In November 1936, Bowlus stopped building travel trailers and did not transfer assets to another party.

 Approximately half of the original Bowlus travel trailers have survived.
 In a Scottsdale Gooding & Company auction, a vintage Bowlus Road Chief sold for $187,000.

 Modern Era

 Bowlus was revived by Geneva Long and her family in 2014.
 The modern travel trailers are longer, wider and taller than the originals and are lightweight.
-The new Endless Highways model is described as being the most advanced travel trailer in the world.
+Gross vehicle weight ratings are between 3,500 lb. and 4,000 lb. depending on the model.
+The Endless Highways model is described as being the most advanced travel trailer in the world.